 How to mount NTFS external hard drives on Mac in read-write mode?

 Solution 1: Install efficient NTFS for Mac driver [Best]

-A professional and efficient NTFS for Mac driver is the best solution to mount NTFS formatted drives on Mac computers.
-Here are two professional NTFS for Mac software you can choose: iBoysoft Drive Manager and NTFS Assistant.
-They are easy to install and perform very well.
+A professional and efficient NTFS for Mac driver like iBoysoft NTFS for Mac is the best solution to mount NTFS formatted drives on Mac computers.

-iBoysoft Drive Manager is a professional NTFS driver for Mac that enables NTFS write support on Mac effectively and natively.
+iBoysoft NTFS for Mac is a professional NTFS driver for Mac that enables NTFS write support on Mac effectively and natively.
 It can mount NTFS formatted external hard drives, USB flash drives, SD cards, etc. with full access, letting users edit pictures, audio files, word files, and other files on NTFS drives on Mac.
-It supports macOS 10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+It supports macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8.

-In addition to being an NTFS for Mac mounter, iBoysoft Drive Manager is a great disk management tool.
-It can mount and unmount serval network drives and external drives in one click.
-It also can map network drives on your Mac as the local ones.
-And it will safely unmount your connected disks to avoid disk corruption when your Mac falls asleep.
+In addition to being an NTFS for Mac mounter, iBoysoft NTFS for Mac is a great disk management tool for NTFS drives as well.
+It can mount and unmount serval external drives in one click, as well as repair and erase NTFS drives on Mac natively and easily.

-How to use iBoysoft Drive Manager to mount NTFS drives on Mac?
+How to use iBoysoft NTFS for Mac to mount NTFS drives on Mac?

-Step 1: Download, install, and launch iBoysoft Drive Manager on your Mac.
+Step 1: Download, install, and launch iBoysoft NTFS for Mac on your computer.

 Step 2: Connect your Windows NTFS external hard drive to your Mac.
-Then, you'll be able to write to your NTFS drive after getting notified that the drive has been mounted successfully.
+Then, you'll be able to write to your NTFS drive after the drive has been mounted successfully.